-Monitor Queries
+Manage and Monitor Queries

 +

-Monitoring and profiling SQL++ queries, query service engines, and corresponding system resources is very important for smoother operational performance and efficiency of the system.
+Monitoring and profiling SQL++ queries, query service nodes, and corresponding system resources is very important for smoother operational performance and efficiency of the system.
 In fact, often it is vital for diagnosing and troubleshooting issues such as query performance, resource bottlenecks, and overloading of various services.

 For example, this can help identify: